Malynda Hale

 And we have a lot of advocacy opportunities as well.

-You know, we are starting a new leg of the organization called TNE Action, where we're going to equip people with different petitions, with different call to actions and ways to put your faith into action, because that's exactly what Jesus was.
+You know, we are starting a new leg of the organization called TNE Action, where we're going to equip people with different petitions, with different call to actions and ways to put your faith into action because that's exactly what Jesus was.

+He was about the work and not just the words.
 So that is really what our organization is trying to be.

 Can we give some examples of how it is used as a weapon?

+Absolutely.
 I mean, I think one of the most specific examples is with the LGBTQ community and specifically right now, like taking trans rights away and them trying to use Bible verses to,

+you know, affirm their positions.
 You know, Jesus never said anything about homosexuality.

 The word homosexual wasn't even put in the Bible until the year 1946, which shows that it was a man-written prejudice

+and bias that was put in.
 So in a lot of the legislation, you know, they're trying to use Bible verses to dictate how other people are living.

 I think also with this administration creating an anti-Christian